DealMakerTech/api/v1/clients/php/README.md

 - Attachments
 - Accredited investor status
 - Accredited investor category
-- Status (Draft, Invited, Accepted, Waiting)
+- State (Draft, Invited, Signed, Accepted, Waiting, Inactive)

 Via webhooks clients can subscribe to the following events as they happen on Dealmaker:

 - Investor is created
 - Investor details are updated (any of the investor details above change or are updated)
+- Investor has signed their agreement
+- Invertor fully funded their investment
+- Investor has been accepted
 - Investor is deleted

 A URL supplied by the client will receive all the events with the information as part of the payload.
 Clients are able to add and update the URL within DealMaker.